Oregon Judgment Enforcement

 Oregon Wage Garnishment Laws

 Oregon does not follow the familiar federal garnishment math.
 Instead of protecting a multiple of the minimum wage, Oregon law lets a debtor keep the greater of seventy-five percent of disposable earnings or a flat weekly dollar floor set by statute under ORS 18.385 — a floor that lawmakers raised on a schedule and that now sits well above the federal number.
-For a creditor with an Oregon judgment, that one difference decides whether a paycheck is worth garnishing at all, and which paycheck it even is.
-This guide explains the flat-dollar rule, walks the writ-of-garnishment procedure step by step, works real examples, and shows how a public-records research firm finds the one thing a writ cannot work without: a current, confirmed employer.
+What almost no guide says out loud is that Oregon raised only half of its exemptions.
+A second, parallel track for child support, spousal support and restitution debts still runs on the pre-2025 figures, and in ORS 18.395 (1)(d)(B) the legislature wrote in terms that the inflation adjustment does not reach it.
+Which track a debt falls on decides whether a paycheck is worth garnishing at all, and which paycheck it even is.
+This guide explains both tracks, resolves what the July twenty twenty-seven minimum-wage tie actually points at, walks the writ-of-garnishment procedure step by step, works real examples, and shows how a public-records research firm finds the one thing a writ cannot work without: a current, confirmed employer.

 The Short Version

 Under Oregon’s wage exemption, ORS 18.385, a creditor may take only the amount of a paycheck that exceeds the protected portion, and the protected portion is the greater of two figures: seventy-five percent of the debtor’s disposable earnings, or a flat weekly dollar amount fixed in the statute.
-That weekly floor was raised on a phased schedule — it stands at three hundred thirty-eight dollars a week through the end of June twenty twenty-six and steps up to four hundred dollars a week beginning July first of twenty twenty-six, with longer pay periods scaled proportionally and the floor tied to thirty times the state minimum wage thereafter.
+That weekly floor was raised on a phased schedule, and the current step is already in force: for wages payable on or after July first of twenty twenty-six and before July first of twenty twenty-seven, the protected weekly minimum is $400, up from the $338 that governed wages payable through June thirtieth of twenty twenty-six.
+The statute writes out its own separate dollar figure for each longer pay period rather than prorating the weekly one, and from July first of twenty twenty-seven it stops naming amounts altogether and sets the floor at thirty times the Oregon minimum wage in ORS 653.025, recalculated and published each year by the State Court Administrator.
 Because that flat number sits far above the federal benchmark, low and moderate earners in Oregon are protected from garnishment entirely while many higher earners still see the standard twenty-five-percent bite.
+But all of that describes only one of Oregon’s two exemption tracks.
+If the writ carries an attestation that the debt arises out of a child support or spousal support obligation, or out of a money award judgment that includes restitution, ORS 18.385 (6) substitutes a completely separate set of figures that begins at $254 a week — the pre-2025 number, written without a single date bracket, index, or forward tie.
+The same split runs through the homestead exemption, the vehicle exemption, the protected bank balance, the employer’s calculation form and the debtor’s notice of exemptions.
 None of this matters, though, until a creditor knows where the debtor works — the writ is served on the employer, not the debtor.
 We find the employer; you serve the writ.

 Watch: How Oregon Garnishment Works